yegenek/Ankara/Files/day2.md

 We now combine samples IDs with admixture proportions and inspect the results.
 ```
+K=4
 paste $DATA/ALL.bamlist Results/ALL.admix.K$K.qopt > Results/ALL.admix.K$K.txt
 less -S Results/ALL.admix.K$K.txt
 ```
 From these quantities we can extract how many samples (and which ones) have a high proportion of Native American ancestry (e.g. >0.90).
+As you can see it did not work very well, as you need more data (unlinked SNPs) to correctly infer individual ancestry.

 ------------------